primefaces/primefaces/docs/9_0/components/imagecropper.md

 accomplish this simply just add slash ("/path/to/image.png") and imagecropper will recognize it at
 %WEBAPP_ROOT%/path/to/image.png.
 Action url relative local images are not supported.

+## Dynamic Images
+A dynamic image can be used with ImageCropper which requires _org.primefaces.model.StreamedContent_ `stream` as it’s value
+StreamedContent is an interface and PrimeFaces provides a built-in implementation called _DefaultStreamedContent_.
+Please see our core documentation about it: [Dynamic Content Streaming / Rendering](/core/dynamiccontent.md)

 ## Initial Coordinates
 By default, user action is necessary to initiate the cropper area on an image, you can specify an initial area to display on page load using _initialCoords_ option in _x,y,w,h_ format.